Table of Contents

 Where to Stay in Cinque Terre

 If you are slow traveling and want to get the most out of your time here, book two or three night’s lodging in Monterosso Al Mare.
 Spend two days hiking Cinque Terre, enjoy the coast and other trails in the area.
 Dine well in the evenings and live like the locals.
+Also don’t miss the stunning beaches.
+Take a look at our guide to the best Cinque Terre Beaches.

 If you are on a budget and pressed for time, you can start early in the morning, take the train to the last village, Riomaggiore, and work your way back by trail and train.
 It is possible to see all the villages in one long day.